 Why World Vision

 World Vision is a global community, working together for the one purpose – to bring about positive change in the lives of the world’s most vulnerable children.
 People are inspired to work for us because they want to contribute to making a difference.
 We are part of an international team, using our talent, determination and influence to invest in a better tomorrow.
+As a global Christian humanitarian organisation, we provide short-term and long-term assistance and have impacted the lives of over 200 million vulnerable children and people worldwide.
+With approximately 37,000 staff members working in nearly 100 countries, World Vision has been engaging people to work towards eliminating poverty and its causes for almost 7 decades.

 World Vision has been partnering with communities in Australia for more than 40 years through our Australia First Nations Program.
 We are committed to supporting Aboriginal and Torres Strait Islander communities achieve their own development goals, build on their strengths and create solutions to their own challenges.
 World Vision is committed to ensuring Aboriginal and Torres Strait Islander staff are well represented and supported within the staff team.
 The Australia First Nations Program has a First Nations staff network that acts as a support network and safe space for Aboriginal and Torres Strait Islander staff who are separated by distance but connected by culture.
 The network also provides advice to the Australia First Nations Program and the broader WV organisation regarding our work with Aboriginal and Torres Strait Islander organisations, communities and families.